SemihMT/NulaEngine/README.md

 My goal is to create an engine using the pattern that is both functional and easy/fun to use.

 ## Requirements
-This project depends on SDL2 being discoverable by CMake.
+This project depends on SDL2 & GLM being discoverable by CMake.
 I've used the `find_package` command to link SDL2 to the engine.
-So make sure there is a local copy of SDL2 in your `CMAKE_PREFIX_PATH` environment variable.
+So make sure there is a local copy of SDL2 & GLM in your `CMAKE_PREFIX_PATH` environment variable.

 ## Building the project
 Following the usual CMake build steps should suffice.